Skip to main content

 • See how many contacts match

-4. Give the list a name and, optionally, a description
+4. Give the list a name and choose a category for the list

 From then on: